 On services that support it, limit the number of consecutive login attempts that can be made before locking the account either temporarily or permanently.
 Even putting a minute’s cooldown after three consecutive login attempts will significantly slow down a script’s attempts to compromise a server.

-Enable 2 factor authentication wherever you can.
+Enable two-factor authentication wherever you can.
 This commonly takes the form of being asked for a second passcode after your password has been provided.
 The passcode may be provided from an app on your phone, a USB key, a keyring with a display, or be sent to you by e-mail or SMS.
-These codes are normally time based meaning that they are only valid for a limited period of time.
-This means that even if the attacker gets the right password then the chances of them guessing the right code are slim, and with the codes changing constantly they'd also need to keep guessing a new seemingly random code.
+These codes are normally time-based meaning that they are only valid for a limited period of time.
+This means that even if the attacker gets the right password then the chances of them guessing the right code is slim, and with the codes changing constantly they’d also need to keep guessing a new seemingly random code.

 Set alerts for invalid login attempts where possible.
 An alert for each may be a bit much, but once three failed attempts has been reached, sending an alert is a good way of letting you know that account is being attacked on your server.